 “How about this FIAT or Ford or Volvo?
 They’re all the same colour….and cheaper!”

-There are six major life insurance companies in Ireland.
+There are five major life insurance companies in Ireland.

 Here they are in alphabetical order: